bijancn/linux-and-terminals/lectures/01-intro/slides.md

   ```
 </div><!-- .element: class="fragment" -->
 <div>
 You can source any file.
-The Intel compiler can be loaded at DESY e.g. with
+The Intel compiler can e.g.<br>
+be loaded at DESY with
   ```bash
   source /opt/intel/bin/compilervars.sh intel64
   ```